-- 1. The registration of a trade mark shall confer on the proprietor exclusive rights . - 2.
-Without prejudice to the rights of proprietors acquired before the filing date or the priority date of the registered trade mark, the proprietor of a registered trade mark shall be entitled to prevent all third parties not having his consent from using in the course of trade any sign in relation to goods or services where : - (a) the sign is identical with the trade mark and is used in relation to goods or services which are identical with those for which the trade mark is registered; - (b) the sign is identical, or similar to, the trade mark and is used for goods or services which are identical with or similar to the goods or services for which the trade mark is registered, if there exists a likelihood of confusion on the part of the public; the likelihood of confusion includes the likelihood of association between the sign and the trade mark;
+- 1. The registration of a trade mark shall confer on the proprietor exclusive rights therein. - 2.
+Without prejudice to the rights of proprietors acquired before the filing date or the priority date of the registered trade mark, the proprietor of a registered trade mark shall be entitled to prevent all third parties not having his consent from using in the course of trade any sign in relation to goods or services where: - (a) the sign is identical with the trade mark and is used in relation to goods or services which are identical with those for which the trade mark is registered; - (b) the sign is identical, or similar to, the trade mark and is used for goods or services which are identical with or similar to the goods or services for which the trade mark is registered, if there exists a likelihood of confusion on the part of the public; the likelihood of confusion includes the likelihood of association between the sign and the trade mark;

 - (c) the sign is identical with, or similar to, the trade mark irrespective of whether it is used in relation to goods or services which are identical with, similar or not similar to those for which the trade mark is registered, where the latter has a reputation in the Member State and where use of that sign without due cause takes unfair advantage of, or is detrimental to, the distinctive character or the repute of the trade mark. - 3.
-The following, in particular, may be prohibited under paragraph 2: - (a) affixing the sign to the goods or to the packaging thereof; - (b) offering the goods, or putting them on the market or stocking them for these purposes under that sign, or offering or supplying services thereunder; - (c) importing or exporting the goods under the sign; - (d) using the sign as a trade or company name, or as a domain name, or as a part thereof; - (e) using the sign on business papers and in advertising; - using the sign in comparative advertising in a way which is contrary to Directive 2006/114/EC.

-- 4. The proprietor of a registered trade mark shall also be entitled to prevent the importing of goods pursuant to paragraph 3(c) into a Member State in which the trade mark is registered where only the consignor of the goods acts in the course of trade.
-26 - 5.
-Without prejudice to the rights of proprietors acquired before the filing date or the priority date of the registered trade mark, the proprietor of a registered trade mark shall also be entitled to prevent all third parties from bringing goods, in the course of trade , into the Member State where the trade mark is registered without being released for free circulation there, where such goods, including packaging, come from third countries and bear without authorization a trade mark which is identical to the trade mark registered in respect of such goods, or which cannot be distinguished in its essential aspects from that trade mark.
+The following, in particular, may be prohibited under paragraph 2: - (a) affixing the sign to the goods or to the packaging thereof; - (b) offering the goods, or putting them on the market or stocking them for these purposes under that sign, or offering or supplying services thereunder; - (c) importing or exporting the goods under the sign; - (d) using the sign as a trade or company name or part of a trade or company name; - (e) using the sign on business papers and in advertising; - (f) using the sign in comparative advertising in a way which is contrary to Directive 2006/114/EC. - 4.
+Deleted. - 5.
+Without prejudice to the rights of proprietors acquired before the filing date or the priority date of the registered trade mark, the proprietor of a registered trade mark shall also be entitled to prevent all third parties from bringing goods, in the course of trade, into the Member State where the trade mark is registered without being released for free circulation there, where such goods, including packaging, come from third countries and bear without authorization a trade mark which is identical to the trade mark registered in respect of such goods, or which cannot be distinguished in its essential aspects from that trade mark.

-The entitlement of the trade mark proprietor pursuant to the first subparagraph shall lapse if during the proceedings to determine whether the registered trade mark has been infringed, initiated in accordance with the provisions of Regulation (EU) No 608/2013 concerning customs enforcement of intellectual property rights27, evidence is provided by the declarant or the holder of the goods that the proprietor of the registered trade mark is not entitled to prohibit the placing of the goods on the market [...] in the country of final destination.
+The entitlement of the trade mark proprietor pursuant to the first subparagraph shall lapse if during the proceedings to determine whether the registered trade mark has been infringed, initiated in accordance with the provisions of Regulation (EU) No 608/2013 concerning customs enforcement of intellectual property rights, evidence is provided by the declarant or the holder of the goods that the proprietor of the registered trade mark is not entitled to prohibit the placing of the goods on the market in the country of final destination.